yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getglobalvariables-method.md

 ## <a name="parameters"></a>Parametreler
  `cVars`
- [in] Arabellek uzunluğu tarafından işaret edilen `pcVars`.
+ [in] The length of the buffer pointed to by `pcVars`.

  `pcVars`
- [out] Bir işaretçi bir `ULONG32` değişkenlerinin içerdiği için gerekli arabellek boyutunu alır.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the variables.

  `pVars`
- [out] Değişkenleri içeren bir arabelleği.
+ [out] A buffer that contains the variables.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.